140 seniors on Monroe County’s ‘Meals on Wheels’ waiting list due to lack of funding

 ROCHESTER, N.Y.
 (WROC) — Monroe County’s Meals on Wheels program was the first program of its kind in New York State and the third oldest program in the country.
 The program provides meals to seniors who are homebound but right now their waitlist consists of over 100 seniors needing their services who can’t get them.

-Meals on Wheels has the resources, the volunteers, and the space to provide services to those 140 seniors on the waiting list, but what they don’t have are the funds to make it happen.
+According to Meals on Wheels director, Margaret Schweizer, the program has the resources, the volunteers, and the space to provide services to those 140 seniors on the waiting list, but what they don’t have are the funds to make it happen.
 They receive grant funding, as well as state and federal funding but it’s not nearly enough to cover every senior who needs their services.

 Last year, over 335,000 meals were delivered to homebound seniors across Monroe County thanks to the Meals on Wheels program.
 Currently, 850 individuals are on the program with meals costing $7 each.